johhki-4/plant-model-generator/README.md

   - Requirements
     - Setting up dependencies

 Take the file `AFOF_2.py` in **this** repository, and do the exact same steps as with the `AFOF.py` in the guide.
-For both files, you also need to go into the file and on approximately line 30 specify a desired location.
+For both files, you also need to go into the file and on approximately line 30 specify a desired location to save the generated trace log file.

 ### Usage of the simulation in Visual Components
 The other small change to the guide is when you get to: